Window Fall Prevention

 Secure the Window.
 Stop the Fall.

-Window falls are one of the most common unintentional injuries that send children to the hospital.
+Falls are the most common unintentional injuries that send children to the hospital.
 Young children are naturally curious and top-heavy, which increases their risk of falling through a window opened more than 4 inches.
 Across the United States, thousands of children are injured or killed each year due to window falls.
-Mary Bridge Children’s Hospital treats about 33 pediatric window falls each year, with more than 25% coming from just five Pierce County zip codes.
+MultiCare Mary Bridge Children’s Hospital treats about 33 pediatric window falls each year, with more than 25% coming from just five Pierce County zip codes.
 Three of those hotspot zip codes fall within the Central Pierce Fire & Rescue service area: 98387 (Spanaway/Frederickson); 98374 (Puyallup/South Hill); and 98444 (Parkland/Spanaway/East Tacoma).

 The good news is that window falls are preventable.